ioccc-src/winner/next/rules.md

 </div>

 The `Makefile` **MUST** adhere to GNU Makefile syntax.
-Its recommended that you copy and rename the `Makefile.example` as template.
+Its recommended that you copy and rename the `Makefile.example` as a template.
 The primary target of the `Makefile` **MUST** be `prog` and the source file is `prog.c`.
 The C compiler and preprocessor **MUST** be invoked using `${CC}` and `${CPP}` macros respectively.